Canada’s First Nuclear Purity Natural Graphite

 - Upside potential in underexplored 100-square-kilometer claim package

 - Ten-year, 200-tonne supply agreement signed with Dunedin Energy

 - Annual $13.75 million sales contract for 75,000 tonnes of architectural marble

 Key Project: Miller Graphite Property

 The Miller project contains a rare hydrothermal lump-vein graphite deposit.
 The Miller graphite mine was likely the first graphite mine in Canada.
-The project features extensive infrastructure, including a highway that crosses through the property, a paved access road to the mine entrance, available electrical power, and a nearby rail line, making the property amenable to low-cost development.
+The project features extensive infrastructure, including a highway that crosses through the property, a paved access road to the mine entrance, available electrical power and a nearby rail line, making the property amenable to low-cost development.
 Furthermore, a river passes through the property and is accessible 250 meters north of the worked area.
-The towns of Grenville Quebec and Hawkesbury Ontario, located a few kilometres to the south, will provide ready sources of skilled labour and services.
+The towns of Grenville, Quebec and Hawkesbury, Ontario, located a few kilometers to the south, will provide ready sources of skilled labor and services.

 Metallurgical tests demonstrate suitability for nuclear applications